jordanfromcanada/jump-cut-detector/README.md

-# jump-cut-detector
-Detect jump cuts in TV shows
+Detects jump cuts in live-action TV shows by comparing the average HSV of each frame to its previous frame.
+If the difference exceeds a predefined threshold, a jump cut is detected and frames are saved.